netease-youdao/EmotiVoice/README.md

 To be released.

-## Future work
+## Roadmap & Future work

+Our future plan can be found in the [ROADMAP](./ROADMAP.md) file.

-* The current implementation focuses on emotion/style control by prompts.
+The current implementation focuses on emotion/style control by prompts.
 It uses only pitch, speed, energy, and emotion as style factors, and does not use gender.
 But it is not complicated to change it to style/timbre control, similar to the original close-source implementation.

 ## WeChat group
 Welcome to scan the personal QR code below and join the WeChat group.